 In a vessel, take one glass of water or milk.
 Preparing this drink with milk alone is too rich for me so I usually add few drops of milk to water.

-Heat till the water reaches boiling stage, and then add the dissolved flour solution slowly to the boiling water (milk), stirring it with a spoon to avoid the formation of lumps.
-If you add the flour mix to water before the boiling stage, the flour will separate and you have to throw it away, so wait for water (milk) to start boiling, then add the flour mix.
+Heat till the water reaches boiling stage.
+Then add the dissolved ragi flour solution slowly to the boiling water (milk), continuously stirring with a spoon.
+This will prevent the formation of lumps.
+If you add the flour mix to water before the boiling stage, the flour will separate and it won’t be suitable to drinking.
+You have to throw it away, so wait for water (milk) to start boiling, and then add the flour mix.
 This step is very important in preparing the good raagi malt.

-Let it cool for a while until warm, and then pour into a glass or cup.
+Let it cool to warm, and then pour into a glass or cup.

-When your body needs a break from caffeinated drinks like coffee and tea, this is the perfect warm beverage.
+When the body needs a break from caffeinated drinks like coffee and tea, Ragi Malt is the perfect warm beverage.

 Comment by guest — September 6, 2005 @ 12:15 am